Invariance in Policy Optimisation and Partial Identifiability in Reward Learning: Proofs for Results

-We turn to prove the corresponding result about MCE policies, which follows a similar line of reasoning as for the Boltzmann trajectories, but relative to the MCE policy instead. \hypertarget{proof:mce-trajectories}{} \thmMCETrajectories* \begin{proof} Directly analogous to the proof of \Cref{lemma:boltzmann-trajectories-general}, (relative to \Cref{thm:mce-policy}). \end{proof}
+We turn to prove the corresponding result about MCE policies, which follows a similar line of reasoning as for the Boltzmann trajectories, but relative to the MCE policy instead. \hypertarget{proof:mce-trajectories}{} \begin{restatable}{theorem}{thmMCETrajectories} Given an MDP $M$ and an inverse temperature parameter $\beta$, the distribution of trajectories, $\TrajDistributionMCE$, induced by the MCE policy $\MCEPolicy$ acting in MDP $M$ determines $\reward$ up to $S'$-redistribution, potential shaping, and a mask of unreachable transitions. \end{restatable} \begin{proof} Directly analogous to the proof of \Cref{lemma:boltzmann-trajectories-general}, (relative to \Cref{thm:boltzmann2}). \end{proof}

-\subsection{Proofs for \Cref{sec:results-expert} Results Concerning Optimal Policies}
+\subsection{Proofs for Results Concerning Optimal Policies}

-Our results concerning the invariance of optimal policies and their trajectories follow from the following general result connecting optimality preserving transformations to the set of optimal actions in some subset of states.
+Our results concerning the invariance of optimal policies and their trajectories follow from the following general result connecting general optimality-preserving transformations to the set of optimal actions in some subset of states.

 The key idea of the proof is to establish a link between the value-bounding function $\Psi$ (\cref{def:opt-preserving}) and the optimal value function for $\reward'$ via the Bellman optimality equation.
-We note that the definition of optimality preserving transformations is designed specifically to elicit this link.
+We note that the definition of (general) optimality-preserving transformations is designed specifically to elicit this link.